justmisosoup/working-with-me/README.md

 ### Top 3 Core Values

 - **Empathy**—I believe in putting myself in another person’s shoes, regardless of my own experiences and ability to truly empathise.
 This often manifests as me asking a lot about your experiences or perceptions so I can understand where they are coming from.
 - **Reliability**—Being reliable to others is important to me.
-I will always try my best to let you know if I cannot commit to something we initially agreed on in advance.
+I will always try my best to let you know in advance if I cannot commit to something we initially agreed on.
 On the flip side, I generally uphold others to this value as well.
 If in doubt, over-communicate.
 - **Honesty**—Dishonesty is probably the number one thing I try to avoid.
-I try to always come prepared with the most factual information I can.
+I strive to be transparent and come with the most factual information I have.
+If I don't know something, I'll tell you.
 As a rule, dishonesty degrades my trust and respect.
 Just don't do it.
 Trust that even if something sounds bad, I'm going to try to understand your perspective first.

 ### My Favorite Things